Aakif-Kohari/Aakif-Kohari/README.md

 I am Interested in Coding as I am fascinated by how computers work.

-I have learned C language and am currently learning C++, Javascript and Python.
+I have learned C language and am currently learning C++, JavaScript and Python.
 Besides my usual Studies.

 Though I don't know that much, I am willing to help with the knowledge I have.

-I am new to this so I may make mistakes as I don't know much about git, github and licensing.
+I am new to this so I may make mistakes as I don't know much about Git, GitHub and Licensing.
 If I make any Mistakes, I am sorry in advance and please guide me to not make such mistakes again.

 **_THANK YOU_**